Compress up to five images with compact controls, side-by-side preview, and browser-only processing.

 Original vs Compressed

-Compare your selected image before downloading the compressed output.
+Compare the selected image before you download the result.

 Original